 Keeping the lights on

-How do you reach your customers?
-Phone?
+How do you reach out to your customers?
+By phone?
 Email?
 Social Media?
 Depending on the type of business you have, you might do any one or all of these.
 But even though I myself have used various marketing tools, I recently learned a valuable lesson.
 Consistency.

 You see, I little while ago, you’ll know that I rebranded my business.
-So I created a new blog, and also a new marketing plan, which was kind of based on my old marketing plan.
+So I created a new blog, and also a new marketing plan.
 But as I plodded along, not really getting very far, I hadn’t considered that my plan had a couple of very obvious flaws.

 My second problem was that I was only reaching out to these companies once with a very generalised message, and then not following up quickly enough, if at all in some cases.
 So they had a very quick glimpse of my shop window, and then moved on and forgot about it.